learnweb/moodle-report_elearning/README.md

 # moodle-report_elearning
-The moodle elearning report will tell you how many blocks and activities (mod directory) are used within a course and/or category.
+The moodle elearning report will tell you how many blocks and activities (mod directory) are used within a Category.

-For logging there is a prometheus endpoint available for this plugin
+There is also a prometheus endpoint available